-Under certain conditions, property owners may be granted permission to remove more than one tree in a 12-month period, but only if one of the following conditions applies:
+Property owners may be granted permission to remove trees, if one or more of the following conditions apply:

 Property development and trees

-All property development, whether it's renovation or new building, requires you to retain all the existing trees located on your property.
+Unless a tree requires removal under one of the conditions listed above, all property development (renovation or new building) requires you to retain existing trees located on your property.

 All trees to be retained on the site require protection during any construction or development.
 All trees on adjacent properties or boulevard trees that are in danger of being damaged must be protected as well.